-Barton says, “As a mechanic and small business owner, my job is to make money, so I always include a free check with service for the potential up-sale on my end.
+Barton says, “As a mechanic and small business owner, my job is to make money, so I always include a free check with service.
 Many places will do this if you just ask, and hey, a free check never hurt.”

 4 ways to pay for an expensive repair